johnpuddephatt/kent/src/pages/start-your-own-scheme.md

 ### Setting up your own housing group

 We’ll help you establish your group and figure out what kind of community led housing you’d like to develop.
-We’ll guide you through every step, from initial designs and planning permission right through to project managing the build itself.
+We provide services to help guide you through every step right through to project managing the build itself.

 ### Technical advice

-We’re always on hand to provide technical advice for groups through our associates of experienced and qualified Technical Advisors.
+We’re on hand to provide technical advice for groups through our associates of experienced and qualified Technical Advisors.
 We can do this through one of our enabling programmes - working closely with your group throughout the entire process - or on a consultancy basis for specific parts of your project you need help with.

 ### Raising awareness